 Bottleneck analysis is an essential method of measuring performance because it helps you track where a database has been spending its time.
-In SQL Server, looking at Buffer Cache Hit Ratios, number of times specific queries are run and how long they run, along with disk queues and other activity counters will help point you in the direction of a poorly performing query or hardware issue.
+In DB2, looking at Buffer Hit Ratios, number of times specific queries are run and how long they run, along with disk queues and other activity counters will help point you in the direction of a poorly performing query or hardware issue.

-If Oracle latch contention or heavy DB2 table-scan activity has been dragging a database's performance, you can use bottleneck analysis to pinpoint the root cause.
+If DB2 table-scan activity or heavy Oracle latch contention has been dragging a database's performance, you can use bottleneck analysis to pinpoint the root cause.
 Once one or more of the potential sources has been identified, drill down to detail about the sessions and objects that are causing the problem.

 This methodology is the strategy of choice for top performance analysts in the industry.
-This being the case, nearly every database vendor has tailor edits engines to report metrics to analyze bottlenecks and response times.
+This being the case, nearly every database vendor has tailored edits engines to report metrics to analyze bottlenecks and response times.
+DB2 uses table functions and administrative views to provide information to the DBA.
 Oracle 10g introduced new metrics in its V\$ performance views that enable DBAs to understand bottlenecks and response times at global and session levels.
 Microsoft SQL Server made wait events available via an undocumented DBCC command (DBCC SQLPERF(WAITSTATS) and now exposes that data via dynamic management views ("DMVs"), and Sybase offers new monitoring views in engine versions 12.5.03 and above.